Robbie Williams discography

-The discography of Robbie Williams, an English singer-songwriter, consists of twelve studio albums, one live album, ten compilation albums, one extended play, ten video albums, fifty-nine singles (including six as a featured artist), six promotional singles and fifty-six music videos (including two as a featured artist).
+The discography of Robbie Williams, an English singer-songwriter, consists of twelve studio albums, one soundtrack album, one live album, ten compilation albums, one extended play, eleven video albums, sixty-five singles (including eight as a featured artist), six promotional singles and fifty-eight music videos (including two as a featured artist).
 Williams originally found success in the male pop group Take That, which he joined in 1990 following a successful audition: they released a series of UK number-one singles, including "Pray", "Relight My Fire", "Babe" and "Back for Good".
 Williams left Take That in 1995 to pursue a solo career; the group disbanded the following year.

 His first single, a cover of English singer George Michael's "Freedom", reached number two on the UK Singles Chart in 1996.
 Life thru a Lens, Williams' debut studio album, was released the following year.
 Although the album initially sold poorly, strong radio play of its fourth single, "Angels", helped to increase sales of Life thru a Lens, leading to it topping the UK Albums Chart and later being certified eight times platinum by the British Phonographic Industry (BPI).
 Although it only reached number four in the United Kingdom, consistent sales eventually led "Angels" to be certified double platinum by the BPI; the single also reached the top ten of the French, German and Swiss singles charts.